 *In the event that a phone is not available, please note on a sketch and keep for the same time period as noted above.

 Personal Vehicles Used for Hamline Business

 It is recommended but not required that drivers using a personal vehicle for Hamline University business become Authorized Drivers.
+Student drivers must also comply with the Student Travel Policy (contact the Dean of Students office x 2421) regarding authorized driver requirements.
 Responsibilities of Operating a Covered Vehicle must be complied with for all business use of personal vehicles.
 Drivers using a personal vehicle for Hamline University Business must carry the levels of automobile insurance required by the state of Minnesota.
 Contact the Accounts Payable office at x3051 for information regarding mileage reimbursement.

 Insurance Coverage for Covered Vehicles